esper-io/console_docs/docs/provisioning-methods/6-tap.md

 -   Changing the distance between the camera and the screen - move your device closer or further from the QR code

--   Hold the device still for a few seconds once you have adjusted the distance.
+-   Holding the device still for a few seconds once you have adjusted the distance.

 Step 9: If your device does not have an active cellular data network connection or isn’t set up to connect to a Wi-Fi access point specified in the QR code to use for provisioning, you will need to connect the device to the internet either using the cellular data or via Wi-Fi.
 To do so, you will need to either enable your SIM or enter your Wi-Fi access point credentials.